 The new generation is being prepared.
 Toyota already updated the full-size segment, and now it is the turn for the 4Runner.
 It is about time since fans are waiting for the new generation.
 But, the recent updates make everyone worry about what is going to happen with the 2024 YM.
 In the full-size segment, a V8 engine was replaced with a turbo-six.
 Also, the mighty Land Cruiser is not a member of the lineup anymore.
 So, we can’t predict what will happen with the all-new SUV until it hits dealerships late in 2023.

 11. 2024 Toyota Sequoia

-Changes on the big brother are easier to predict.
+Changes in big brother are easier to predict.
 All the full-size models are getting new configurations.
-An old 5.7-l V8 was durable, reliable, and potent engine.
+An old 5.7-l V8 was a durable, reliable, and potent engine.
 Also thirsty and expensive to maintain.
 Toyota is turning to turbocharged power now and the I-Force system will replace and old setup.

 A 3.5-liter twin-turbo V6 can deliver a similar amount of power.
 But, it will be way more efficient.
 The setup debuted on the new Tundra truck.
 Since the 2024 Sequoia is sharing a platform with the pickup, fans expect similar changes under the hood.
 It is not bad, especially if Toyota goes out with the I-Force Max as the high-end option.